Alleluia. Dies sanctificatus illuxit nobis; venite gentes et adorate Dominum, quia hodie descendit lux magna super terram. Alleluia.

 The second half is taken from Psalm 19, Coeli enarrant: "The heavens declare the glory of God; And the firmament shows His handiwork."
 Obviously the common theme is "what the heavens are up to."

-Most interesting to me about this Introit is that it's the basis for the Rorate Coeli, or "the Advent Prose," a lovely set of responses sung in Advent.
-Here is an mp3 of the Advent Prose, with Vaughan Williams fauxbourdons, sung by the St. David's Compline Choir in Austin, TX; here are the words (not an exact match with what's on the mp3):
+Most interesting to me about this Introit is that the same text is the basis for the Rorate Coeli, or "the Advent Prose," a lovely set of responses sung in Advent:

 Drop down, ye heavens, from above, and let the skies pour forth righteousness: let the earth be fruitful, and bring forth a Saviour.